Brexit Preparation Checklist

 Have you applied for a Duty Deferment account?

-Applying for a Duty Deferment account will help ease the Duty payment process when shipping outside of the UK, to EU countries.
+Applying for a Duty Deferment account will help ease the Duty payment process when exporting or importing goods outside the UK.

 Understanding Customs and delays

-Making sure you’ve provided the correct information the first time around will help speed the Customs process up as much as possible, but there may still be small delays.
+Please make sure you have provided the correct information the first time around, as this will help speed the Customs clearance process up as much as possible, but there may still be delays.